Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's kind of, it's like, it's a WNYC studio.

-Sort of got a bit of a vibe like one of those,
+It got a bit of a vibe like one of those, what's that America show, that famous podcast,

 Oh, wow.